esotericfoundation/utility.ts/README.md

-# utilities.ts
+# Esoteric Utility

-All the TypeScript utilities used by the Esoteric Foundation.
+> All the TypeScript utilities used by the Esoteric Foundation.